microsoft/MLOpsTemplate/src/workshop/documents/part_0.md

     ![](./images/github4001.png)

-- Type `GITHUB_PERSONAL_ACCESS_TOKEN` for the name of the secret, and paste the token you copied from PAT section
+- Type `PERSONAL_ACCESS_TOKEN_GITHUB` for the name of the secret, and paste the token you copied from PAT section

-    > Important: The name for this secret must be `GITHUB_PERSONAL_ACCESS_TOKEN`
+    > Important: The name for this secret must be `PERSONAL_ACCESS_TOKEN_GITHUB`

     ![](./images/github4008.png)